 You don't have an active Amazon account?
 Create a free account and test CloudSurf for free!

+For Amazon, in Unix/Linux systems this can be done by configuring a file named ".boto" in your homedir.
 A boto config file is a text file formatted like an .ini configuration file that specifies values for options that control the behavior of the boto library.

 A .boto file might look like:

-aws_access_key_id = <your_access_key_here>
+[Credentials] aws_access_key_id = <your_access_key_here> aws_secret_access_key = <your_secret_key_here>

 Credentials can be easily retrieved from your AWS management console through the Identity and Access Management console: